maurya-ashutosh02/newshindustanall/README.md

-# NewsPulse - News Portal Built with Next.js 14
+# Hindustan news- News Portal Built with Next.js 14

 A modern, responsive news portal inspired by LiveHindustan, built with Next.js 14, TypeScript, and TailwindCSS.